 Achieving the ‘Greenest Games Ever’, the Geotechnical Engineers Challenge

 The bid to host the 2012 Olympic and Paralympic Games included a commitment to achieving “the most sustainable games ever”.
-This set a challenge for the design and construction of the Olympic Park that would have a significant impact on every aspect of design.
+Despite cost and time constraints the Olympic Delivery Authority (ODA) had to achieve this goal.
+As such, the Authority asked geotechnical engineers to adapt many aspects of the design and construction of the Olympic Park to become more sustainable.

-But, with cost and time limits, how would the Olympic Delivery Authority be able to achieve such goals and how could geotechnical engineers adapt their design to incorporate these challenges.
-This article introduces the general process used to make London 2012 the ‘greenest games ever’ and geotechnical case studies showing how even simple designs incorporated sustainable goals.
+This article introduces the general process used to make London 2012 the ‘greenest games ever’ and contains geotechnical case studies showing how even simple designs incorporated sustainable goals.

-To keep to their promise, the ODA developed a set of 12 Sustainability Objectives that they require all their delivery partners to support the implementation of.
+To keep to their promise, the ODA developed a set of 12 Sustainability Objectives that all their delivery partners were required to implement.

-The engineers working on the Olympics were tasked with incorporating these into their design and the following targets were set to give more specific requirements for design:
+The engineers working on the Olympics had to incorporate the objectives into the designs and the following targets were set to give more specific requirements:

 - 25% by weight of recycled aggregates to be used (as a proportion of total aggregate)